Chitty Chitty Bang Bang (car): Green Chitty (GEN 22)

 There is an MGM-licensed replica in the United Kingdom, built by Tony Green from the original plans for a commercial photography business over a three-year period, starting in 2000.
 The car is roadworthy and has the registration number GEN 22.
 It weighs around 1.5 ST and is nearly 18 ft long and 6 ft wide.
 The brass lamps are all original period pieces and the brass snake horn came from one of the original Chitty cars.
 The engine is a 3L V6 Ford with a BorgWarner automatic gearbox.

-The vehicle currently resides at the Dundee Museum of Transport.
+The vehicle formerly resided at the Dundee Museum of Transport until January 2025.

 Pointing Chitty

 Another Chitty 'copy' was built by Nick Pointing of the Isle of Wight at the request of his wife Carolyn, a lifelong Chitty Chitty Bang Bang fan who asked him to build her dream car.
 The car was built on a 1970s Land Rover chassis and engine and was driven 12000 mi overland to Australia in 2007/8 to raise money for charity.